2wetdogs/terragrunt-test/modules/s3/README.md

 ## Example 2
 Using Variables in your main terraform project.

-Variables in main terraform structure.
+Variables in main terraform project. variables.tf
 ```
 variable "application" {
   type = string